Skip to main content

 Are there any problems with this wording?

-The way to do this is with the marital fraction.
-In reality, Mrs. Doe is not entitled to half of the pension; she is only entitled to half of the marital share of the pension.
-The above clause gives Mrs. Doe too great a share.
+The way to resolve this is with the marital fraction.
+In reality, Mrs. Roberts is not entitled to half of the pension; she is only entitled to half of the marital share of the pension.
+The above clause gives Mrs. Roberts too great a share.

+Dividing Disposable Retired Pay.
 What is it that the courts divide – gross pay or net pay?
 USFSPA specifies that the court at the time of divorce can only divide disposable retired pay.[xii]
 The U.S. Supreme Court upheld this requirement in the Mansell decision.
-According to 10 U.S.C. § 1408(a)(4)(A), "disposable retired pay" means gross retired pay minus:
+According to 10 U.S.C. § 1408(a)(4), "disposable retired pay" means gross retired pay minus:

 • recoupments or repayments to the federal government, such as for overpayment of retired pay;